DIY Tutorial: How to Make Yourself a DIY Decor Palm Tree

-Before appying spray paint to the stem, take a bit of sandpaper and lightly sand down the stem for any loose wood chips or “hairs”.
+Before applying spray paint to the stem, take a bit of sandpaper and lightly sand down the stem for any loose wood chips or “hairs”.
 And the of you go - spray paint that baby.
-But make sure to do so in a well ventialted area, as the smell can be quite strong.
+But make sure to do so in a well ventilated area, as the smell can be quite strong.

 I for myself did not spray paint the sides of the base as I like the concrete look.

 Once you have also spray painted the top of the base I would rub over it with your finger or a cloth to add a bit of interest/ visual texture.

 For this part you will need a power drill to add holes to the stem.
 When I decide on the placement of the hole and their angles, I hold the feather next to my decided spot and mimic the angle with the drill.
 But of course nothing is perfect - but so is no tree up on closer inspection.
 I stared with the top crown, and added the second row in the gaps.
 The third row I used to fill in visual “gaps”.

 This step is to check that you are happy with the distribution of colours and feathers around the tree.
 Nothing permanent about this yet.

 Once you are happy with the look of your tree, you can start heating up your glue gun to get the feathers secured in place.
 Be aware that this glue is hot, so be cautious with your fingers.